fmomeni/Spillover-with-Fatemeh-/README.md

 # Spillover-with-Fatemeh-

 This github project deals with Fatemeh's job market paper that aims at studying spill-over effects of CHECC kids.
-I inherited the project from Clark on October/November 2017.
-Here is a brief timeline of the datasets analyses created.
-The main treatment variable is proportion of treated neighbors.
+I inherited the project from Clark in October/November 2017.
+Here is a brief timeline of the datasets and analyses completed.
+The main treatment variable is number of treated neighbors.

-November 2017:  I and Fatemeh found some errors in the initial code for neighbor count after which Fatemeh has made the necessary adjustments and have used her code since.
+November 2017:  I and Fatemeh found some errors in the initial code for neighbor count after which Fatemeh has made the necessary adjustments and I have used her code since.

-Novemeber/December 2017: Analyses have been re-done with the updated neighbor count
+Novemeber/December 2017: Analyses have been re-done with the updated neighbor count.

 January/February 2018: I have created new datasets for neighbors by race and gender.
-Also additional specifications have been run:
+Also, additional specifications have been run:

 1)use as treatment variable number of treated neighbors (rather than the initial proportion of treated neighbors) and control for total number of neighbors
-2)use as treatment variables number of treated neighbors but exclude pre-assessment periodm also controlling for total number of neighbors
+2)use as treatment variables number of treated neighbors but exclude pre-assessment period also controlling for total number of neighbors
 3)use as treatment variable proportion of treated neighbors, but exclude pre-assessment period

 March 2018: I have added data on parental attendance of parent academy sessions and looked at differential rates of attendance between cogX and parent academy kids.